SedraPay/SedraCheck/README.md

 ###### END OF SEDRA CHECK ######

 ###### Sedra Configuration ######
+If you need to configure the Documents Pages, use below code:
 ```swift
 /// ConfigureDocumentsCameraPage: this is the first object which configure all attributes in the Camera Page, use below code with default values: